smnraphael/budget-tracker/README.md

 ### Account Creation

 During the account creation process, you’ll have access to a dedicated page where you can set your initial balance.
-This page is only accessible while creating your account.
+This page is only accessible while creating your account (but you can still edit it later in Settings page).

 ### Data Encryption
 All data related to transactions is securely encrypted, ensuring that your financial information remains confidential and protected.